IMCS-DL4media/LDM/docs/Tutorial/tutorial.md

 ![alt text](./run_properties.png "Run properties")

-Here we can see 3 panes:
+Generally in run properties page we can see 3 panes:
-- run properties
+- essential run properties
 - list of messages, logged during this run
 - list of files uploaded in this run – by clicking on a link containing file name we can download a file

+Concerning our particular run we can see that during it 3 messages were logged and 2 files were uploaded.